mattrdiamond/Mad-Dash/README.md

 ### To play

+👉 Check out the [live version](https://mattrdiamond.github.io/Mad-Dash/) to play now!

-Click on "Clone or Download" on this repository page to download .zip file.
+To play in development mode, click on "Clone or Download" on this repository page to download .zip file.
 Extract the folder contents and open "index.html" in a browser to run the game.

 ### Controls